The Burning Question

 “How many candles will I make from a kg of wax? “

 Now that, ladies and gentlemen, is a question even a person with the monumental intelligence of Marie Curie or Hannah Arendt would have found impossible to answer.

 Well, ladies and gentlemen, because we need to know the weight of the candles you intend to make before we – or preferably you – can perform the calculation.
 Does that make sense?
 If not, keep reading.

 If the candle you want to make weighs 310 g (310 grams) then you can calculate the number of candles you’ll make from 1 kg wax like this:

-“How Many Gel Candles Can I Make From 1 kg Gel Wax?”
+“How Many Container Candles Can I make From 1 kg Soy Wax?”

 This is a next level question.
 You may wonder why.
-Well, it’s a next level question because 1 kg gel wax does NOT equal 1 litre gel wax.
+Well, it’s a next level question because you need to convert volume to mass in order to get an answer.

 How on earth would I ever know that?! you ask.
 Simple, my dear Watson.

 Fill the glass container with water.
 Pour the water into a measuring jug and take the reading.
 Now you know.